![]() | ||||||||||||||||||||||||||||||||||||||||

 ---|

-The 2024 Wisconsin Senate election is scheduled to be held on Tuesday, November 5, 2024.
-Sixteen of the 33 seats in the Wisconsin Senate are up for election—the even-numbered districts.
-Currently, 22 Senate seats are held by Republicans, 10 seats are held by Democrats, one seat is vacant.
+The 2024 Wisconsin Senate election was held on Tuesday, November 5, 2024, at the Fall general election in Wisconsin, alongside the election for the State Assembly.
+Sixteen of the 33 seats in the Wisconsin Senate were up for election—the even-numbered districts.
+Before the election, 22 Senate seats were held by Republicans, 11 seats were held by Democrats.
+The primary election was held on August 13, 2024, and the filing deadline to appear on the ballot was June 3, 2024.[1]

 To combat the threat of PFAS contamination, the Wisconsin legislature included $125 million in the state budget.
 Despite this, Republicans on the Joint Finance Committee (JFC) have refused to release the funds to be used by the Wisconsin Department of Natural Resources (DNR).
 On April 9, Evers vetoed a piece of legislation which would have created grants to fight pollution due to PFAS chemicals, in explaining his veto, Evers cited the restrictions the legislation would have placed on the DNR to prosecute polluters.
-In vetoing the legislation, Evers also continued calling for the release of the $125 million which was set aside in the budget for combatting PFAS contamination.[8]
+Evers also continued calling for the release of the $125 million which was set aside in the budget for combatting PFAS contamination.[9]
 In response to Evers' veto, JFC members said they would hold the funds hostage.

 On April 16, Evers called the JFC to session, but its Republican members refused to attend, denying the committee a quorum to do business.[10]
 In response to this inaction, Wisconsin Democrats launched a six-figures campaign called "No More Games" which served the purpose to pressure and target members of the Committee from competitive districts.
 Among their targets were Senate Republicans Joan Ballweg, Howard Marklein, Duey Stroebel, and Eric Wimberger, from the 14th, 17th, 20th and 30th districts respectively.[11]